Bitmetric/multiwindow_for_android/README.md

-# Jabol (Just Android But Onboarded Linux)
+# Tieto Multiwindow for Android 4.4
-Jabol (a.k.a.
-Tieto MultiWindow) is a modification of Android Framework which enables to launch and use multiple applications at the same time.
+Tieto Multiwindow for Android (a.k.a.
+Jabol) is a modification of Android Framework which enables to launch and use multiple applications at the same time.
 The project aims to create desktop-like user experience.
 It is created by [Tieto](http://www.tieto.com).
+Currently Multiwindow supports Android 4.2.2 (Jelly Bean) and 4.4 (KitKat).
+This is KitKAt branch - called Jabol.
-Currently Jabol is available for Android Kitkat 4.4.2.
-For more information please visit [Jabol](http://github.com/tieto/multiwindow_for_android/wiki/Jabol) page.
+For 4.2.2 version more please visit [Jabol](http://github.com/tieto/multiwindow_for_android/tree/tieto_multiwindow) page.

 ## Features
 [Screenshot 1](https://raw.githubusercontent.com/wiki/tieto/multiwindow_for_android/s1.png)